 Mindset

 This is the work.
-It’s not always fun, and we’re great at telling ourselves we don’t have time for it.
+It’s not glamorous, and we’re great at telling ourselves we don’t have time for it.
 But we have to make the time.
-There are few things more valuable than your health which is exactly why making time for it is always time well spent, and sometimes that time isn’t about sweating and eating more plants.
-Sometimes it’s about looking within.
+Few things are more valuable than our health, which is exactly why making time for it is always time well spent.
+Sometimes, that time isn’t about sweating and eating more plants.
+Sometimes, it’s about looking within.